List of Bakugan Battle Brawlers characters: Dan Kuso

-After the destruction of the BT System, Dan and the Brawlers find out, with Lync Volan's help, that King Zenoheld is constructing a machine called the Alternative Weapon System which could destroy both Earth and Vestal.
+After the destruction of the BT System, Dan and the Brawlers learn that King Zenoheld is constructing a machine called the Alternative Weapon System, which could destroy both Earth and Vestal.
 Dan along with the rest of the resistance attempt to stop the alternative through any means necessary.
 At the end of New Vestroia, he destroys the alternative weapon system with the help of his friends and allies.
-In Gundalian Invaders, Dan, Marucho, Shun, Jake, and Ren join Fabia in fighting an oncoming invasion of the evil Gundalians who want to rule over Neathia and have control over the Sacred Orb.
+In Gundalian Invaders, Dan, Marucho, Shun, Jake, and Ren join Fabia in fighting an oncoming invasion of the evil Gundalians, who want to rule over Neathia and gain control of the Sacred Orb.
 In Mechtanium Surge, he and Drago have a problem controlling the new powers they were given by Code eve, and can sometimes be taken over by Mag Mel and Razenoid and spawn Zenthon, a Mechtogan, which they eventually tame while in New Vestroia, after they returned to New Vestroia to control their new powers.
 They were number one in Bakugan Interspace until they were disqualified for using Zenthon accidentally when battling Anubias for the number one position.
 Dan later regained the title of Leader of the Brawlers after he apologized to the rest of the Brawlers minus Spectra.

-He has a good relationship with his parents.
-His mom is a big yoga fan, while his dad is obsessed with pudding and has a personality similar to Dan's, only he's a little more clueless.
-It is possible that Dan plays the guitar; in earlier episodes you can see a Fender Telecaster in the corner of his bedroom.
-In season 3, Dan has moved to Bayview Town because of his dad's work and quickly becomes popular due to the fact he helped destroy Naga and King Zenoheld.